-There is no standard measure of balance sheet cost, but it could be reflected in profits from risk-less arbitrage opportunities.
-I explore two such arbitrages.
-First is the IOER-EFFR arbitrage.
+IOER-EFFR arbitrage.
 The bank holding companies (BHCs) to which the dealers in my sample belong have access to the federal funds market and maintain accounts at the Federal Reserve.
 The interest on excessive reserve (IOER), paid by the Fed, can be earned risk-free if the BHC borrows extra reserve in the Fed funds market at the effective federal funds rate (EFFR).
 Therefore, any activity that a BHC does should earn at least the IOER-EFFR spread.
-This spread is on average 13 bps between 2011 and 2017.
+This spread is on average 13 bps between 2011 and 2017.54

-Another measure of balance-sheet cost is the deviation from the covered interest-rate parity (CIP) (Du, Tepper, and Verdelhan (2018), Du, Hébert, and Huber (2022)).
+Another measure of balance-sheet cost is the deviation from the covered interest-rate parity (CIP) (Du et al., 2018; 2022a).
 CIP deviations happen across many currency pairs and tenors.
-Following Du, Hébert, and Li (2022), I use the 3-month EUR-USD basis to approximate balance sheet costs and I use OIS to measure the risk-free interest that could be earned.
-Different from Du, Hébert, and Li (2022), I use LIBOR to measure the cost of borrowing unsecured funds to conduct this arbitrage, which reflects funding value adjustments, as emphasized in Andersen, Duffie, and Song (2019).
-Hence, if a dealer has excess balance sheet space,
+Following Du et al. (2022b), I use the 3-month EUR-USD basis to approximate balance sheet costs and I use OIS to measure the risk-free interest that could be earned.
+Different from Du et al. (2022b), I use LIBOR to measure the cost of borrowing unsecured funds to conduct this arbitrage, which reflects funding value adjustments, as emphasized in Andersen et al. (2019).55 Hence, if a dealer has excess balance sheet space, the dealer could raise 1 USD at its unsecured funding rate, LIBOR, and convert that 1 USD to 1 EUR at the spot exchange rate.
+The dealer would earn the risk-free OIS indexed to EONIA.
+At the end of 3 months, the dealer could convert the proceeds back to USD at the forward rate and pocket the profit after paying back the borrowed funds.
+On average, such a trade would have generated a profit of 12 bps between 2011 and 2017.